About Localization Operator

-Using the Advanced Search, you can search for entries that are localized in a particular language.
+Using the Advanced Search, you can search for entries that are localized in a particular language in Contentstack.
 Alternately, you can also search for entries which haven’t been localized yet in a language, but are available in their fallback languages.

-This can be achieved by using the Language field and then the Localized in or Not localized in operator in Advanced Search.
+You can achieve this by using Advanced Search where you can use the Language field, and then select either Localized in or Not localized in operator.

 Let’s consider an example to understand this well.

 Let’s say your site serves content in the following languages: English (United States), French (France), and Spanish (Spain), with English (United States) being the master language.

 By default, the entries that haven’t been localized in French (France) will inherit data from English (United States).

 Suppose you need to find all the entries that haven’t been localized in French (France).
 Enter the value “French (France)” in the Language field.
 Then, select the Not localized in operator from the subsequent dropdown, and enter “French (France)” in the value field.
 This query will fetch all the entries that haven’t been localized in French (France).